 Durability is merino’s Achilles Heel, particularly for the lightweight varieties and areas prone to heavy wear.
 We consistently only get a couple seasons out of our merino wool baselayers and casual shirts (although you can expect a longer life if you don’t wear them every day like we do).
 Lightweight merino tops are most prone to developing holes, and our mid and heavyweight shirts have held up far better.

 Merino wool socks, however, are a very different story.
 It’s not a perfect comparison because socks require nylon in the construction to create their structure, but the high-density knitting is proof that merino wool can be long lasting.
 In particular, Darn Tough hiking and ski socks hold up well to a lot of wear and even come with a lifetime guarantee.
-We’ve put exactly one hole in our drawer full of Darn Toughs in over nine years of using the brand, and that was the result of a pretty nasty mountain bike crash.
+We’ve put exactly one hole in our drawer full of Darn Toughs over many years of using the brand, and that was the result of a pretty nasty mountain bike crash.
 Smartwool recently added Indestructawool technology for durability, which had become an issue in years past.

 The High Cost of Merino